 - Names and faces

-If you want to get good in any of these areas, the best thing is to play brain games that involve them.
+If you want to get good in any of these areas, the best thing is to play brain games that involve these kinds of information.
 That way, you associate the information with fun while you get better at learning, memorizing and using it in practical situations.

 In this fascinating brain game, we’re compounding information by linking one thing with another.
 You can make a tower of knowledge using just that one location in Rome.
 There’s so much more you can add because knowing one thing enables you to know yet another.

 Here’s How To Make Your Own Brain Games

 I get it: